FOSS-Supremacy/OpenLiberty/README.md

 Why? because the GTA San Andreas formats are an evolution of the GTA3 formats, thus part of the GTA3 format converter code can be reused.

-Similar to what the [San Andreas Unity](https://github.com/in0finite/SanAndreasUnity) project did, but the Unity engine is closed-source.
+Similar to what the [San Andreas Unity](https://github.com/in0finite/SanAndreasUnity) project did, but the Unity engine is closed-source and proprietary.

 ## Why Godot?